lucasgneccoh/MC_IASD/README.md

-# MC_IASD
+# Onitama, the game
-Final project - IASD - Monte Carlo
+Final project - IASD - Monte Carlo Tree Search

-We implement the game [Onitama](https://en.wikipedia.org/wiki/Onitama) and test different algorithms to play the game.
+We implement the game [Onitama](https://en.wikipedia.org/wiki/Onitama) and test different MCTS algorithms to play the game.

 The script `onitama.py` contains the definition of the game with its rules and evolution.
 The class `Board` represents a game, and the class `Move` represents a move.